indyh91/execution-governance/README.md

 If you have critique, alternative analyses, or counterexamples, you are encouraged to publish your own material and reference this work where relevant.

+## Contributions and Pull Requests

+This repository is a reference document defining execution governance and related failure modes.

+Pull requests are intentionally not accepted.
+Definitions and wording are fixed to preserve semantic stability.

+If you have critique, alternative analyses, or counterexamples, you are encouraged to publish your own material and reference this work where relevant.

 ## Document Stability